madhusudhankonda/olt-boot-cloud-aws/README.md

 The `olt-boot-cloud-aws` project uses AWS SDK 1.x version with Spring Cloud AWS 2.3.1 and Spring Boot 2.4.5 (there's a new variat of Spring cloud - awspring - see details below)

-On the other hand `olt-boot-cloud-aws` uses AWS SDK 2.x version with Spring Boot 2.4.5 (no Cloud AWS support yet for AWS SDK 2.x).
-My intention is to provide a mechanism to work with AWS SDK 2.x version within Spring Applications untill the Spring Cloud AWS new release comes along
+On the other hand [`olt-boot-cloud-aws-v2`](https://github.com/madhusudhankonda/olt-boot-cloud-aws-v2) uses AWS SDK 2.x version with Spring Boot 2.4.5 (no Cloud AWS support yet for AWS SDK 2.x).
+My intention is to provide a mechanism to work with AWS SDK 2.x version within Spring Applications untill the Spring Cloud AWS new release comes along.